edward638/voogasalad308/README.md

 ### any books, papers, online, or human resources that you used in developing the project

-Java doc resources, XStream, Dropbox API
+Java doc resources, XStream, Dropbox API, stack overflow, webpage resources

 ### files used to start the project (the class(es) containing main)